 The most popular and potent drink in Iceland is Brennivin, which is a brand of schnapps that has been nicknamed ‘Black Death.’
 We didn’t partake during our visit; instead we sipped the delicious – and oh-so-expensive – Iceland craft beers.
-Unfortunately, local craft beer is not widely available outside of the country.
+Unfortunately, Icelandic craft beer is not widely available outside of the country.
 However, Einstok Olgerd craft beer and Brennivin can be found in select US markets.

 VIRTUAL TRAVEL TO ITALY

 Italy’s beautiful architecture, iconic landmarks and delightful cuisine are a few of the best reasons to visit the country.
 However, travelers unable to physically go to Italy have ample ways to virtually travel there instead.